rjxwat/DS_preprocessing/README.md

 •ask1vol - What is the quantity of contracts in the order book at the 1st ask price (the best/lowest/cheapest one)?
 •ask[2,3,4,5]vol - What is the quantity of contracts in the order book at the [2,3,4,5]th ask price (the [2,3,4,5]th best/lowest/cheapest one)?
 •y (unique to training data) - What is the change in the mid price from now to 2 timesteps (approx. 1 second) in the future?
 "1" means this change is strictly positive, and "0" means the change is 0 or negative.
+# Pre-processing data
+### We started by calculating
+central tendency measures like mean, median, and mode to understand the core values of our features.
+To gauge data spread, we computed variance and standard deviation.
+Visual aids such as histograms and box plots helped us grasp the data’s shape and identify potential outliers.
+We used Hexbin plots which are merged scatter plot and histogram principles to visualize bivariate data distributions in the dataset .
+Density contour plots offered another view by outlining dense regions with contour lines.
+Heatmaps displayed feature correlations visually , while we used violin plots depicted density profiles, emphasizing areas with more data points and skewness of each features in the dataset.